 Visit Aruba early in the year for cooler temperatures and little rain.
 It’s a great tropical getaway from the snow up north.
 If a true island vacation is what you’re after with tons of sun and warm waters, April through August will be your best bet.
 The most rainfall is seen from September to December in Aruba, but most days are still going to stay warm.
 The best time to go to Aruba in terms of weather though is probably going to be in the summer months when it’s warm and there is little rainfall.

 Aruba Tourist Season

 While being one with the crowds can be exciting and bring a little more excitement to your vacations, some travelers prefer more calm atmospheres and extra elbow room.
 Aruba tourist season is at it’s peak in January through March, when most people are escaping their chilly winter weather.
-While the off season in Aruba is technically from April to August, July is another exceptionally busy month for tourism, but not nearly as packed.
-Slow season runs into September, but the crowds will start to shuffle in again by November and December.
+While the off-season in Aruba is technically from April to August, July is another exceptionally busy month for tourism, but not nearly as packed.
+The slow season runs into September, but the crowds will start to shuffle in again by November and December.

 Check Out the Best Aruba Events